mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-06-26-endouz-portrait.md

 tags: [portrait, illustration, Paper by 53, bokeh]
 ---

 PaperFaces portrait of [@endouz](http://twitter.com/endouz).
-Using white to paint lights that could be rain drop refractions... or not.
+Using white to paint lights that could be rain drop refractions… or not.

 {% include paperfaces-boilerplate-2.html %}